Here are some mountain bike race day tips from Cecilia Potts, who won the Junior Cross Country Mountain Bike World Championships in 1997.

 Why?
 Because along with chasing their rears on our training rides, I also was spending time conditioning my mind.

 Training your brain starts with the little things.
 For example, every time my training schedule included a mock time trial, I’d set the “finish line” as a landmark in a somewhat visible place like the city limits sign coming into a busy town.
-When I crossed that line, after keeping it in mind while pushing hard for the entire time, I always threw my arms up in the air and smile and would shout like I was finishing a stage in the Tour de France.
-People would look at me like I was crazy, but I knew I was the winner of the Tuesday night time trial world championships.
+When I crossed that line, after keeping it in mind while pushing hard for the entire time, I always threw my arms up in the air and smiled and would shout like I was finishing a stage in the Tour de France.
+People would look at me like I was crazy, but I knew I was the winner of the Tuesday night-time trial world championships.
 (That probably sounds silly, but I always felt like I was beaming with joy inside after the effort, and I know for me it’s made the difference between first and second places many times.)

-I knew of others who were positive when they were training, but then on the race course they’d fall apart.
-It would start with the negative banter during warm-up before the race.
-My competitors would say things like, “Awe, I haven’t really been training that much and I’m not ready for this,” or “I hope I don’t get a flat tire again today.”
+I knew of others who were positive when they were training, but then on the racecourse they’d fall apart.
+It would start with the negative banter during the warm-up before the race.
+My competitors would say things like, “Awe, I haven’t really been training that much, and I’m not ready for this,” or “I hope I don’t get a flat tire again today.”
 They’d be in the starting area with uncertain looks on their faces and fear in their eyes as they gazed out at all the spectators.
 Before the gun even went off, those competitors were racing for fourth place.

-Long before you pack up your race day bag, put your bike in the car, and drive to the race, you need to telling yourself that this is your race.
+Long before you pack up your race day bag, put your bike in the car, and drive to the race, you need to tell yourself that this is your race.
 When you roll up to the starting line, this is your race.
 It doesn’t belong to the person leading the series or the person who came in ahead of you at the last race.
-This is your race and you are going to throw your arms up at the end and bask in your victory just like did on your training rides.
+This is your race, and you are going to throw your arms up at the end and bask in your victory just like did on your training rides.

 My other mental secret weapon for race day: Ride the course in your head.

-I know it’s not always possible, but pre-riding the course if possible will always help on race day.
+I know it’s not always possible, but pre-riding the course, if possible, will always help on race day.
 This recommendation goes beyond the obvious reasons of knowing the most efficient lines and being prepared for all of the terrain and obstacles.
 This, again, is all about your head.